The Bronfman Fellowship: Educational Philosophy

-Program description
+Program Description

 The Bronfman Fellowship program consists of three dedicated group experiences, regular video conferences throughout the year, and a culminating project.

-The first of these experiences is the Immersive Summer Experience, which generally takes place in Israel.
-Fellows spend five weeks in Israel, engaging in learning and bonding with their peers while traveling the country.
+In the summer, fellows spend five weeks in Israel, engaging in learning and bonding with their peers while traveling the country.
 They also have the opportunity to live in a homestay with an Israeli Fellow ("Amit") during part of the trip.
 In December, the Israeli Amitim come to the United States for their own travel experience, as well as a weekend retreat and a homestay with the American Fellows.

-In the Spring, Fellows embark on a five-day exploration of American-Jewish identity in a Northeastern city, typically New York City or Washington, D.C.
+In the spring, Fellows embark on a five-day exploration of American-Jewish identity, typically New York City or Washington, D.C.

 Throughout the Fellowship Year, Fellows work on their Beyond Bronfman project, a process of exploration of a question or idea, which culminates in an artifact which Fellows then share with their peers.
 Throughout the program Fellows meet with a large variety of educators, authors, artists, and leading thinkers in the Israeli/Jewish landscape.
-The educators are often alumni of the program or previous educators/directors, among them Rabbi Mishael Zion, Gila Fine, Ilana Kurshan, and Sivan Har-Shefi.
+The educators are often alumni of the program or previous educators/directors, among them Rabbi Mishael Zion, Gila Fine, Ilana Kurshan, Dr. Evan Parks, and Sivan Har-Shefi.

 Disruptions

-Due to the COVID-19 pandemic, the 2020 cohort's summer experience was fully remote and the 2021 cohort stayed in the United States.
+In the 2020 cohort's summer experience was fully remote and the 2021 cohort stayed in the United States due to the COVID-19 pandemic.

 The 2024 cohort also had a modified schedule, staying in the United States for most of the summer (4 weeks) and spending only 1 week in Israel due to the Gaza war after October 7th.
-The extra time spent by the fellows in the United States shifted the focus of the year towards the complexities and nuances of American Judaism in a unique manner.
+The extra time spent by the fellows in the United States shifted the focus of the year towards the complexities and nuances of American Judaism.
 Fellows spoke with a variety of American Jewish leaders to understand how America has created an environment for Jewish innovation and evolution.